-Relay games help kids burn off energy while they're having fun at a Halloween party.
-These games work well outdoors so the kids have lots of room to run.
+Fun relay games help kids burn off energy while they're having fun at a Halloween party.
+These games work well outdoors, providing the kids have lots of room to run.
 An indoor venue with a large open space also works for most relay races.
-If the kids vary in age, consider creating teams that have an equal number of kids from various age groups so everyone has a fair shot at winning.
+If the kids vary in age, consider creating teams that have an equal number of kids from various age on each team group so everyone has a fair shot at winning.

 A Halloween candy relay game requires a large bowl of candy, small scoop and an empty bowl for each team.
 The full bowl of candy is set up at the far end of the playing area.
 One player from each team races to the full bowl, fills the scoop with candy and carries it back to the starting line where the empty bowl sits.
 The goal is to be the first team to fill the empty bowl with the candy.
 The smaller the scoop, the more of a challenge the game is for the kids.